Eating healthy doesn’t have to be expensive! Learn how to eat well on a dime with these 30 Easy Ways to Eat Healthy on a Budget.

 Then, reheat and eat that dish for lunch and dinner through the week, or freeze individual portions for quick and easy dinners on busy weeknights.

-Save meat bones and veggie scraps in the freezer to make meat and vegetable broths you can use in soups and other recipes, or just drink broth on its own for a wonderful health boost!
+Save veggie scraps in the freezer to make vegetable broths you can use in soups and other recipes, or just drink broth on its own for a wonderful health boost!

 Many people avoid buying frozen produce because they think it isn’t as healthy as fresh, but that’s not really true.

-Since frozen vegetables are picked and quickly flash-frozen, they are actually often more nutritious than fresh produce that is typically picked too early to ensure it doesn’t over-ripen too quickly and loses nutrients during shipping and storage before it makes its way to your table.
+Since frozen vegetables are picked and quickly flash-frozen, they are actually often more nutritious than fresh produce, which is typically picked too early to ensure it doesn’t over-ripen too quickly and loses nutrients during shipping and storage before it makes its way to your table.

 Drink tap water instead of bottled to potentially save thousands of dollars per year!
 Don’t like the taste of your tap water?